awsdocs/aws-doc-sdk-examples/rustv1/README.md

 ## Purpose

-These examples demonstrate how to perform several operations using the developer preview version of the AWS SDK for Rust.
+These examples demonstrate how to perform several operations using the AWS SDK for Rust.

 ## ⚠ Important